huggingface/transformers/docs/source/en/model_doc/chameleon.md

 ## Overview

-The Chameleon model was proposed in [Chameleon: Mixed-Modal Early-Fusion Foundation Models ](https://arxiv.org/abs/2405.09818v1) by META AI Chameleon Team.
-Chameleon is a Vision-Language Model that use vector quantization to tokenize images which enables the model to generate multimodal output.
-The model takes images and texts as input, including an interleaved format, and generates textual response.
-Image generation module is not released yet.
+In [Chameleon: Mixed-Modal Early-Fusion Foundation Models ](https://arxiv.org/abs/2405.09818v1) Meta FAIR's Chameleon Team introduced a family of early-fusion Vision-Language Models (VLMs).
+These models are capable of understanding and generating images and text interleaved in any arbitrary sequence.

+Warning: The image generation module has not yet been released.

-The abstract from the paper is the following:
+The abstract from the paper is as follows:

 *We present Chameleon, a family of early-fusion token-based mixed-modal models capable of understanding and generating images and text in any arbitrary sequence.
 We outline a stable training approach from inception, an alignment recipe, and an architectural parameterization tailored for the